Man dies after fall into Merced River in Yosemite National Park during government shutdown

-A man reportedly died from a head injury in Yosemite National Park after falling into the Merced River above Nevada Fall on Christmas, three days into the government shutdown.
+A man died after suffering a head injury in Yosemite National Park above Nevada Fall on Christmas, three days into the government shutdown.

-Outside Magazine wrote about the death on Friday, quoting a National Park Service public information officer.
+Andrew Muñoz, acting chief of public and congressional affairs for the National Park Service’s Pacific West Region, said on Friday that the man was retrieved from the water in the Silver Apron area – a large, sloping granite area that the Merced River flows over, located between Vernal Fall and Nevada Fall, just east of Yosemite Valley.

+After receiving a 911 call, “rangers were on scene in less than an hour and the visitor was removed from the water,” Muñoz wrote in an email.
+“Medical attention was provided to the visitor, but he died from his injuries.”

 Digital Access for only $0.99